 To play cricket, you need a bat and a ball.
-Bats have changed a lot over the years, but cricket balls have changed very little.
+Bats have changed a lot over the years, but balls have changed very little.

 A cricket ball is a hard, leather-covered sphere with a circumference of nine inches (23 cm).
 According to the rules, top-quality cricket balls must be made with six rows of stitches that join the leather shell to the string and cork inside.